Humble Beginnings

 Then Covid happened.
 This shut down the Wellness Center.
 Everyone had to stop what they were working so hard to create.
 I was sad about the loss of the center where the community could come for healing, wellness education, and self-care.
 This was a vision I had thought about for many years, and in one moment, the work and collaborative efforts had evaporated.

 Life goes on.
-I found out one week after the mandatory lockdown that chiropractors were able to keep seeing patients on an urgent need basis.
-I closed my practice for one week at the end of March, and one week later, since April 6, 2020, my practice has been open.
+I found out one week after the mandatory lockdown that chiropractors could keep seeing patients on an urgent basis.
+I closed my practice for one week at the end of March, and reopened it one week later, on April 6, 2020.

 Community and Love of the Practice

-It’s been a blessing to be able to be open and serve my patients during this difficult time.
+It’s been a blessing to remain open and serve my patients during this difficult time.
 Once I determined I wasn’t able to continue the wellness center, I looked into moving to a smaller space.
 I found a property near downtown Escondido.
 This location has been a much-needed change, and it has been fortuitous that I am now the landlord too!

 My practice is continuing to grow and evolve.
-I am grateful for the opportunity to serve my community through chiropractic.
+I am grateful for the opportunity to serve my community through chiropractic care.
 I love what I do, and I hope to continue for many years to come.